sphinx-doc/sphinx/doc/theming.rst

 These themes are:

-* **basic** -- This is a basically unstyled layout used as the base for the *default* and *sphinxdoc* themes, and usable as the base for custom themes as well.
+* **basic** -- This is a basically unstyled layout used as the base for the other themes, and usable as the base for custom themes as well.
 The HTML contains all important elements like sidebar and relation bar.
-  There is one option (which is inherited by *default* and *sphinxdoc*):
+There is one option (which is inherited by the other themes):

   - **nosidebar** (true or false): Don't include the sidebar.
 Defaults to false.